 Cold Chamber Die Casting

-The cold chamber die casting process is a preferred manufacturing method for metals that have high melting points.
-Typically, this will include metal alloys of aluminum, brass and copper.
+Cold chamber die casting is the preferred manufacturing process for metals that maintain high melting points.
+Typically, these metals include aluminum alloys, zinc alloys, brass, and copper.
 The requirements for cold chamber die casting include an outside furnace and a ladle to pour the molten metal.
-Cold chamber die casting methods are known for their ability to produce denser metal castings.
+Cold chamber die casting methods are known for producing denser metal castings.

 With cold-chamber die casting, metal is first heated to achieve a molten state in a separate furnace.
-The molten metal is then transported to the casting machine where it’s fed into the machine’s chamber.
-The machine uses a pressurized plunger to force the molten metal into the cavity of the mold.
-This separated process is what directly differentiates cold chamber die casting from hot chamber casting.
+The molten metal is then transported to the casting machine and fed into the machine’s chamber.
+The machine uses a pressurized plunger to force the molten metal into the mold cavity.
+This separated process directly differentiates cold chamber die casting from hot chamber casting.

 Cold Chamber Die Casting Advantages

-Cold chamber die casting is an effective, cost-effective process that can create a broad range of shapes and components compared to other types of manufacturing processes.
-The cold chamber die casting process can create parts that have long service life and may be designed to complement the visual appeal of the surrounding part.
-Some of the direct benefits that the cold chamber die casting process can provide, include:
+Cold chamber die casting is a practical, cost-effective process that can create a broad range of shapes and components compared to other manufacturing processes.
+The cold chamber die casting process can create parts with long service life and may be designed to complement the visual appeal of the surrounding part.
+Some of the direct benefits that the cold chamber die casting process provides include:

-- Increased Strength & Weight – Cold chamber die cast parts are stronger than plastic injection moldings having the same dimensions.
-Thin wall castings are stronger and lighter than those possible with other casting methods.
+- Increased Strength & Weight – Cold chamber die-cast parts are more substantial than plastic injection moldings having the exact dimensions.
+Thin wall castings are more robust and lighter than those possible with other casting methods.
 Plus, because die castings do not consist of separate parts welded or fastened together, the strength is that of the alloy rather than the joining process.

-- Dimensional Accuracy & Stability – This process produces parts that are durable and dimensionally stable, while maintaining close tolerances and heat resistant.
+- Dimensional Accuracy & Stability – This process produces durable and dimensionally stable parts while maintaining close tolerances and heat resistance.

 - Simplified Assembly – Cold chamber die castings provide integral fastening elements, such as bosses and studs.
 Holes can be cored and made to tap drill sizes, or external threads can be cast.

-- Multiple Finishing Techniques – Cold chambered parts can be produced with smooth or textured surfaces, and they are easily plated or finished with a minimum of surface preparation.
+- Multiple Finishing Techniques – Cold chambered parts can be produced with smooth or textured surface finishes, easily plated or finished with a minimum of surface preparation.